bankubanku/dotfiles/wallpapers/README.md

 # wallpapers
-just wallpapers, I mean one wallpaper (for now)
+just wallpapers I found in the internet